• Pricing

 visible

-Section became visible or hidden (its state changes from display: none to display: block).
+Section becomes visible or hidden (its state changes from display: none to display: block).
 It applies to pop-ups, elements in tabs, etc.

 resize